iamweswilson/personal-blog/content/articles/nuxt-netlify-404.md

 You can find more documentation on this [here](https://nuxtjs.org/docs/2.x/concepts/views/#error-page)

-This works flawlessly in a local environment, but when you deploy to Netlify you still get their defaul 404 page.
+This works flawlessly in a local environment, but when you deploy to Netlify you still get their default 404 page.
 Let's fix that.

 ### Step 2: Tell Netlify what do when when there’s an error
 This is covered thoroughly in the [Nuxt docs](https://nuxtjs.org/faq/netlify-deployment/), so I’ll copy and paste the relevant part: